 Prerequisite or corequisite: HCAD 3200.
 Prerequisite: HCAD 3100 with a grade of "C" or better.
 An introduction to the financing of healthcare delivery.
-Topics include various insurance settings, the biggest insurance programs, and reimbursement mechanisms.
+Topics include various insurance settings, the biggest insurance programs, and reimbursement mechanisms as well as Bloomberg data.